 Battering and battered spouses who spank their children are raising them to become batterers and victims exactly like themselves.
 The children learn from the parents’ example that the way to vent frustration, express disapproval and assert authority is by hitting someone smaller and weaker than themselves.
 They see this principle demonstrated every time they witness their parents come to blows, as well as every time they are on the receiving end of violent punishments.
 They learn that once they are big enough and strong enough, they can control others by threatening or hurting them.
 They learn that it is okay for husbands and wives to mistreat each other and for adults to mistreat children.

-When children, whose personalities have been formed in violent households, grow up and have children of their own, they find it very difficult to break free from the behaviors they have witnessed and experienced.
+When children, whose personalities have been formed in violent households, grow up and have children of their own, they find it very difficult to break free from the behaviours they have witnessed and experienced.
 The skills they apply to family life will be the poor ones they learned from their parents, and they are likely to perpetuate the cycle of abuse through their own innocent children.

 As spanking disappears from family life, other forms of domestic violence will also disappear.

 Physical injuries and deaths of children caused by their caretakers often are the consequence of physical punishment.
-Perpetrators of even the most horrendous acts against children typically explain that the child’s misbehavior called for punishment, and the outcome was unintended.”Accidental” is the child abuser’s all-weather alibi.
+Perpetrators of even the most horrendous acts against children typically explain that the child’s misbehaviour called for punishment, and the outcome was unintended.”Accidental” is the child abuser’s all-weather alibi.

 Many infants’ and toddlers’ deaths attributed to accidents such as falling out of the crib, falling down the stairs, or accidentally drowning in the bathtub because the parent was distracted by a telephone call, would be reclassified as homicides if the truth were known.
 Sometimes the victim is blamed for his own misfortune, for example:”he bruises easily,” “has soft bones,””is accident prone,” “she brought it on herself,” or “wouldn’t hold still.”